D4rk4/THPA-main/README.txt

 - cd to kube-controller-manager directory.

-- Copy binary file "kube-controller-manager" to home directory.
+- Unzip and copy binary file "kube-controller-manager" to home directory.

 - Copy kube-controller-manager.yaml to /etc/kubernetes/manifests/